OlimSadullaev/Vacancies/README.md

 - [ ] Dashboard with analytics
 - [ ] Export functionality (PDF, Excel)

-## 📄 License

-This project is licensed under the MIT License.

-## 👥 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes